-15. Remarks on the letter dated December 21, 2018 of the Chairman of the Corporate Governance Committee
+15. Remarks on the letter dated 19 December 2019 of the Chairman of the Corporate Governance Committee

-With regard to the recommendations made by the Chairman of the Corporate Governance Committee in a letter dated December 21, 2018, it is the Company's belief that the way its corporate governance is structured and the overall approach that it follows, as set forth in detail in this Report, assure substantive compliance with the recommendations in question.
+With regard to the recommendations made by the Chairman of the Corporate Governance Committee in a letter dated 19 December 2019, it is the Company's belief that the way its corporate governance is structured and the overall approach that it follows, as set forth in detail in this Report, assure substantive compliance with the recommendations in question.

-In particular, the following was noted:
+The following was noted: